 Ofu, Ta`ū and Tutuila all contain sections of the National Park of American Samoa.
 Because the park is relatively new and remotely located, your explorer’s spirit will ramp up into high gear as you investigate it on all three islands: Tutuila’s meandering coastline that’s dotted with coves and bays; Ta’ū’s cliffs —some of the highest in the world—that rise from the water to the summit of 3,000-foot Lata Mountain; and Ofu’s bluer-than-blue waters that beckon you with some of the richest snorkeling opportunities on the planet.

-If you’d like to include Independent Samoa in your Greater Polynesia adventures, we can help you plan a custom journey to the island of Upolu and its capital city, Apia.
+We can also help you plan a custom journey to the island of Upolu and its capital city, Apia.
 Located on a natural harbor at the mouth of the Vaisigano River, Apia is home to the Vailima Botanical Gardens, the site of Scottish author Robert Louis Stevenson’s last residence.
 In 1889, Stevenson, who wrote the adventure classic Treasure Island, purchased the land and named it Vailima, which means “five waters,” for the small streams that ran across the property.
 Today, you can walk in his footsteps in his stately mansion, which is now a museum.
 As he requested, Stevenson was buried just below the summit of Mount Vaea, which overlooks Vailima.
 On the day following the author’s death, Samoans carried Stevenson’s coffin to the summit for burial.
 From the botanical gardens, you can hike this “Road of Loving Hearts” to his final resting place.

 The next time an unwanted ad or the inescapable sounds of traffic intrude on your peace of mind—which is probably about two seconds from now—start planning your next great adventure to Greater Polynesia, your path to paradise.